terraform-google-modules/terraform-google-kubernetes-engine/test/fixtures/node_pool/README.md

-# Simple Regional Cluster
+# Node Pool Cluster

-This example illustrates how to create a simple cluster.
+This example illustrates how to create a cluster with multiple custom node-pool configurations with node labels, taints, and network tags.

 [^]: (autogen_docs_start)